Set up AI agents for customer support in less than 10 minutes

 “I need to speak to your manager!”

-If you've worked in customer service, chances are you've heard this more than once.
+If you work in customer service, you’ve heard this more times than you can count.

 The real reasons behind customer frustration